threlte/threlte/apps/docs/src/routes/preprocess/preprocessThrelte.md

 ## Configuration

-By default, the preprocessor is able to use the default namespace of `three`.
-This means that if you were to import a module via `import { BoxGeometry } from 'three'` it's automatically in the available catalogue.
-You can however extend that catalogue with the option `extensions` which is an object where the key is a module name and the value is the corresponding import path:
+By default, the preprocessor is able to use all exports of `three`.
+This means that if you were to import a module via `import { BoxGeometry } from 'three'` it's automatically in the default catalogue.
+You can however extend that catalogue with the option `extensions` which is an object where the key is a module name and the value is an array of import names:

 ```js title="svelte.config.js"
 import { preprocessThrelte } from '@threlte/preprocess'